 Financial Protection Before the Birthday

-While a guardianship covers personal and healthcare decisions, a conservatorship addresses financial management.
-For a minor approaching adulthood who cannot manage their own financial affairs, this statute allows the process to begin early.
+A guardianship covers personal and healthcare decisions.
+A conservatorship addresses financial management.
+For a minor nearing adulthood who cannot manage their own finances, this law lets the process start early.

 A party that is interested in the welfare of a minor who is at least seventeen years six months of age and who is alleged to be in need of protection may petition the court for appointment of a conservator or request an appropriate protective order pursuant to section 14-5404 and request that any conservatorship order or protective order take effect immediately on the minor's eighteenth birthday.

-A.R.S. § 14-5301.04This works alongside the guardianship provision in A.R.S.
+A.R.S. § 14-5301.04This works alongside the guardianship rule in A.R.S.
 14-5301.03.
-Families often need both: a guardian for personal decisions and a conservator for financial ones.
-Filing both petitions before the minor turns 18 ensures there is no period where the young adult is legally unprotected.
+Families often need both: a guardian for medical decisions and a conservator for finances.
+Filing both petitions before the minor turns 18 prevents any gap in protection.

 When Conservatorship and Guardianship Work Together

 Families who plan ahead with a living trust can sometimes reduce the scope of conservatorship needed.
-Assets held in a trust are managed by the trustee, which may limit the financial decisions that fall under the conservator's authority.
+The trustee manages assets held in a trust.
+This may limit the areas that fall under the conservator's authority.